DIY Audio Projects - Hi-Fi Audio Blog for Audiophiles

 Grado RA1 Headphone Amplifier

-A while back, I was showing off the Grado SR80 headphone / CMoy combination to a friend.
+A while back, I was showing off the Grado SR80 headphone / CMoy combination to a good friend.
 He is the Walkman, Discman and now iPod type who typically lives with the factory supplied headphones until they die, replacing them with similar light travel headphones.
 He was stunned with the amazing sound quality, so I let him live with the Grado / CMoy combo for a while.
 Not surprising, he loved the sound quality, but found that the Grado headphones were too bulky and leaked too much sound for use on public transit.

 While he found that the combo was not suitable for his daily commute, he was in love with the amazing sound quality and decided to spoil himself.
 He purchased a pair of Grado SR225 headphones and a Grado RA1 headphone amplifier for use at home.